 Then throughout the day, I’ll dole out as much kibble from the jar as I want as snacks and treats, using the cat food to reward good behaviour and to encourage him to come snuggle, spoil him for no reason, whatever I feel like.
 I do my best to leave around 1/3 of the jar so that he has a substantial dinner that will keep him full til the next morning, but no hard and fast rules.

-Once dinner rolls around, I make him exercize for the cat food again, and then pour the remainder of the jar’s contents into the cat feeding toy for dinner.
-We’re currently the Catit Design Senses Food Maze as a feeding toy – have been for years though every once in a while we’ll change to try another toy – and it’s what we use for both his breakfast and dinner meals, so that he doesn’t eat too quickly and is at least a little stimulated during mealtimes.
+Once dinner rolls around, I make him exercise for the cat food again, and then pour the remainder of the jar’s contents into the cat feeding toy or slow feed cat bowl I’m using to give him his dinner.
+I’m currently using the Catit Design Senses Food Maze as a feeding toy – have been for years though every once in a while I’ll change to try another toy – and it’s what I use for both his breakfast and dinner meals, so that he doesn’t eat too quickly and is at least a little stimulated during mealtimes.
 Take a look at my review of the Catit Food Maze if you’re interested.

 All meals and snacks are provided using the same jar of cat food.
 And so Avery never overeats because it’s all measured out from the morning.
 I don’t have to stress or worry about overfeeding, and if I find he needs more or less food, I just find a different jar that will suit his needs better.